BalerionGT/Basket-php/README.md

 ## PHP Files Overview

 1. **order.php**
-   - Description: Responsible for inserting purchased items into the `order_products` table and updating quantities in the `orders` table.
+   - Description: Responsible for inserting purchased items into the `order_products` table.
    - Usage: Typically invoked when a user confirms their purchase.

 2. **delivery.php**